kjkazinski/NetWebDevelopmentClassProject/README.md

 The Northwind API project did not use logging but the *CustomEmailConfirmationTokenProvider* class has a logging element to help with troubleshooting.

-Add the classes to the end of the *startup.cs* file.
+Add the classes to the end of the *Startup.cs* file.

 ``` C#
 public class CustomEmailConfirmationTokenProvider<TUser>  : DataProtectorTokenProvider<TUser> where TUser : class